What is Title IX?

 Sexual harassment and sexual violence are forms of sex discrimination prohibited by Title IX.
 Title IX also prohibits retaliation against people for making or participating in complaints of sex discrimination.

 In accordance with Title IX of the Education Amendments of 1972, the University of Notre Dame prohibits discrimination on the basis of sex in all academic and extracurricular programs and activities, including intercollegiate athletic activities.
-Title IX protects all people, regardless of gender or gender identity, from sexual harassment and sexual violence (including sexual misconduct and sexual assault), which are forms of sex discrimination.
+Title IX protects all people from sexual harassment and sexual violence which are forms of sex discrimination.

-The University has designated the Director of the Office of Institutional Equity as the Title IX Coordinator to oversee the implementation of Title IX, including the responsibility of reviewing Title IX complaints.
-Inquiries concerning the application of Title IX to University-operated programs and activities should be referred to the Office of Institutional Equity at (574) 631-0444 or email@example.com.
+The University has designated the Assistant Vice President and Title IX Coordinator of the Office of Institutional Equity to oversee the implementation of Title IX, including the responsibility of reviewing Title IX complaints.
+Inquiries concerning the application of Title IX to University-operated programs and activities should be referred to the Office of Institutional Equity at (574) 631-0444 or firstname.lastname@example.org.

 For more information about Title IX, visit the U.S. Department of Education’s website.